-BRTB seeks public comments on Train Detection & Worker Warning System, MD 45: Padonia Road to Wight Avenue projects
+Train Detection & Worker Warning System, MD 45: Padonia Road to Wight Avenue projects (2017-2020 TIP Amendments)

-The Baltimore Regional Transportation Board (BRTB) welcomes comments through Friday, June 9, on updates to the 2017-2020 Transportation Improvement Program (TIP) for the Fixed Location Train Detection and Worker Warning System project; and MD 45: Padonia Road to Wight Avenue project.
+The Baltimore Regional Transportation Board (BRTB) welcomed comments from Tuesday, May 9, through Friday, June 9, 2017 on updates to the 2017-2020 Transportation Improvement Program (TIP) for the Fixed Location Train Detection and Worker Warning System project; and MD 45: Padonia Road to Wight Avenue project.

-The BRTB is scheduled to vote on the amendments on Tuesday, June 27 at 9 a.m.
-Details of the amendment and comment period are below
+The BRTB voted to approve the amendments on Tuesday, June 27.
+Details of the amendments are below.

 ABOUT THE TIP